acoupi/acoupi/docs/explanation/architecture.md

 # Acoupi Architecture Overview

-Acoupi has been architected with the aim to empower audio recording device deployed in the wild with edge processing and real-time feedback capabilities.
+Acoupi has been architected with the aim to empower audio recording devices deployed in the field with edge processing and real-time feedback capabilities.
 The acoupi package provides a robust framework to facilitate data collection, processing, management and transfer.

 Acoupi software is divided into two parts; the code base framework and the running application.